 However, it can also backfire badly especially if there are court-ordered child support payments already in effect.
 The parents will have to approach the court and renegotiate the legal agreement, and this can be tricky.
 Courts prefer to work with monetary rewards because they are quantifiable.
 Having a family lawyer work with both parties and present the case for accepting an in-kind arrangement may help smooth the way.

 Do you feel that an in-kind arrangement may work better for you than financial payments?
 Discuss your ideas and the state of Washington law with an experienced Washington family law attorney.
 Elise Buie Family Law Group, PLLC is ready to help.
-Call today.
+Call our office today.